-- Hazard: Plywood, OSB, wood plank, any type of deck that you cannot identify as noncombustible or adjacent materials on the underside of decks may smolder, build up heat and eventually burst into flames if unnoticed during the course of torching activities. - Control: A competent person should conduct scheduled under-deck inspections at regular intervals during the course of torching activities when combustible roof decks or flashing substrates are present.
+- Hazard: Plywood, OSB, wood plank, any type of deck that you cannot identify as noncombustible or adjacent materials on the underside of decks may smolder, build up heat and eventually burst into flames if unnoticed during the course of torching activities.
+Because of this hazard, NRCA does not recommend torching to combustible decks. - Control: A competent person should conduct scheduled under-deck inspections at regular intervals during the course of torching activities when combustible roof decks or flashing substrates are present.
 The frequency of inspections should be determined by the type of torching activities; the type of thermal barrier being used; the openness and accessibility of the deck's underside; and the agreed-upon schedule made during pre-job planning with the building owner.